How Does Student Loan Debt Affect My Credit Score?

 The length of your credit history is also a factor in most scoring models.
 Simply having accounts that have been open for a number of years can help improve your score.
 Most student loan accounts are open for over ten years, which isn't great for your wallet, but can be a positive for your credit score.

-Defaulting on your student loans can hurt your credit score
+Missing student loan payments will hurt your credit score

 Missing payments on any credit account will almost certainly hurt your credit score.
 Missing multiple payments and defaulting on a student loan can badly damage your credit score for years to come, making it very difficult to get additional credit, like auto loans, credit cards, or a mortgage.
 Unlike the majority of other debts, most student loans can't be settled or wiped away in a bankruptcy, so simply not paying isn't really an option.